 Learn how to track down a bug in MySQL without being a developer

-If you get an error message and you suspect a bug, what you can do to file a good bug report,
+If you get an error message and you suspect a bug, what can you do to file a good bug report with inside/code information?

 Interested in working with Marco?
 Schedule a tech call.